i6092467/vadesc/README.md

 This repository holds the code for clustering survival data using the **<u>va</u>riational <u>de</u>ep <u>s</u>urvival <u>c</u>lustering (VaDeSC)** model.

+### How do I clone this repository?

+To clone this repo, please follow the instructions provided [here](https://github.com/ShoufaChen/clone-anonymous4open).

 ### Requirements

 All required libraries are included in the conda environment specified by `environment.yml`.
 To install and activate it, follow the instructions below: